The Lipscomb MBA is a 36-hour program that includes 27 hours of required core coursework and 9 hours of concentration coursework.

 This course will examine the challenges associated with leading and managing organizational behavior within complex situations.
 Leadership & Organizational Behavior focuses on developing skills for identifying behavioral and organizational problems, creating alternative solutions, making and communicating decisions and winning commitment for your position.
 We will be looking for nuances of behavior that will lead to a higher level of understanding and hence more effective leadership – nuances of different management styles, understanding the manager or subordinates, coping with conflict, developing career strategies, and other leadership challenges.

 This course will give learners international/domestic business exposure and a unique cultural experience with an opportunity to encounter first-hand a global business environment including various business segments, trends, governing/advising bodies, cultural influences,political issues, marketing and service strategies, management approaches and other factors impacting the transaction of business in the chosen destination.
 Participation is required.

-Students select three 3-hour courses (9 hours total) from current concentration options or a distributed concentration made up of the student’s choice of three 3-hour courses from among the concentrations.
+Students select three 3-hour courses (9 hours total) from the concentration options listed below.

 College of Business concentrations include:

 - Health Care Management